Closed session (in camera) meeting investigation

 A member of the public can request an investigation of a Closed Session Meeting (Section 239.1 and 239.2), if they feel a meeting was closed improperly.

-The Region of Peel has, under Council Resolution 2007-1541, entered into an agreement with Local Authority Services (LAS) to conduct Closed Sessions investigations.
+The Region of Peel entered into an agreement with Local Authority Services (LAS) to conduct Closed Sessions investigations, as approved by Council Resolution 2007-1541, on December 13, 2007.

 Requests should be directed to the Office of the Regional Clerk by calling 905-791-7800, ext.
 4545 or emailing the Regional Clerk.